 Just as we are focused on digital transformation, it’s clear that digital technologies and data science, including artificial intelligence and machine learning, are disrupting operations and business models around the world.
 The Digital, Data, and Design Institute at Harvard (D^3) launched last year provides HBS and other schools in the University with a powerful foundation for accelerating research on big, multidisciplinary problems.
 Several teams of faculty have already launched labs, each pursuing insights to large, complex problems.
 Their work will position us as a global leader in reshaping the landscape of the digital-first world and the role of business in that transformation.

 Another major development for the School has been the announcement of the Institute for the Study of Business in Global Society (BiGS).
 Business has long been an engine for prosperity in the world, but more is needed (and expected) if we are to address challenges like economic inequality, racial equity, or climate change.
 We are excited to deepen, accelerate, and amplify the work we do in this arena through research, teaching, convening, and dissemination.

 As you’ll see in this report, these major new undertakings are becoming interwoven in the day-to-day work of the School.
 Our ambition to bring groundbreaking management insights into the classroom has never been greater and we continue to do the demanding work of improving equity and inclusion for all members of our community, which is so critical to our collective success.

-I look forward to keeping you informed on our progress in the coming year.
+I look forward to sharing further updates with you in the year ahead.